 9. Bangladesh seeks 'cooperation of all' in sending back Rohingya refugees: Bangladesh sought the "cooperation of all" to put pressure on Myanmar to take back the around 1.1 million (11 lakh) Rohingya refugees given shelter in the country on "humanitarian ground".

-The last few years have been a golden chapter in India-Bangladesh relationship when complicated issues of land and coastal boundaries were resolved, Modi
+10. The last few years have been a golden chapter in India-Bangladesh relationship when complicated issues of land and coastal boundaries were resolved, Modi said.

 Expressing gratitude to India for "standing beside Bangladesh in times of crisis", Hasina, who is Bangabandhu Sheikh Mujibur Rahman's daughter, said, "We will never forget how India stood beside us during the 1971 Liberation war."